swcarpentry/shell-novice/_episodes/02-filedir.md

 > The Shell (Bash) tells you that it cannot find the program `mycommand`
 > because the program you are trying to run does not exist on your computer.
 > We will touch on quite a few commands in the course of this tutorial, but there
 > are actually many more than we can cover here.
+For a more complete list of common (and less common, but useful) bash commands please look at the ss64 documentation here: https://ss64.com/bash/
 {: .callout}

 Next,